reubenjohn/code-snippet-ahk-editor/README.md

 ### Activating a code snippet

 1. Press `Ctrl+Alt+Shift+I` to activate the prompt
-2. Next, enter one of the short hands configured in the index.ahk file, for example `pl` (println)
+2. Next, enter one of the short hands configured in the index.ahk file, for example `p` followed by `l` (println)
 3. Now, you can insert one character at a time by pressing any of the function keys in any order.
 For example, `F1`, `F4`, etc.
 4. Once the snippet reaches completion, the function keys will restore their original functionality in a few seconds.
 5. You can abort at any time with `Ctrl+Shift+Esc`